Track machine learning training runs

 tags.<key>="<value>".
 String values must be enclosed in quotes as shown.

 tags.color="blue" AND tags.size=5

 Both keys and values can contain spaces.
 If the key includes spaces, you must enclose it in backticks as shown.

 tags.`my custom tag` = "my value"

 You can also filter runs based on their state (Active or Deleted) and based on whether a model version is associated with the run.
-To do this, click Filter to the right of the Search box.
-The State and Linked Models drop-down menus appear.
-Make your selections from the drop-down menus.
+To do this, make your selections from the State and Time Created drop-down menus respectively.

 You can compare runs from a single experiment or from multiple experiments.
 The Comparing Runs page presents information about the selected runs in graphic and tabular formats.

 On the experiment page, select two or more runs by clicking in the checkbox to the left of the run, or select all runs by checking the box at the top of the column.